Operate a Pool

 If you look at the function source code, you'll see that the delegate-stack-stx

-When generating your signature and your stack-aggregation-commit
+When generating your signature and your stack-aggregation-commit-indexed

 transaction, you'll want to make sure that the reward cycles match.